Paquito Cordero: Musical producer

 At one point in his life, Cordero owned a music label, named Hit Parade.
 One of the acts that Cordero produced albums for was the well-known Merengue band, Conjunto Quisqueya.

 Later years

+Disappointed at the status of the industry and the proliferation of lowbrow comedy, Muñiz entered a semi-retirement and spent most of his days at Culebra.
+Eventually, Rafo approached him about a return to theatre with a play named Los muchachos de la alegría, which was accepted and Morales was brought in to direct and as part of the cast.
+Agrelot was initially considered to lead the cast, but his issues with scripted work lead to the reconciliation of Muñiz and Cordero after two decades of estrangement.
+The play was a hit and moved from Bellas Artes to Teatro Tapia and then left San Juan to be shown at Mayagüez and Ponce, totaling over 30 shows.
+On February 3, 1997, he participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.

 In 2007, Cordero, produced a remake of "Noche de Gala", (Gala Night Ball), broadcast by WIPR-TV, Tu Universo Television, channel 6, with Deborah Carthy Deu, as the host.
 Cordero died of respiratory problems in the morning hours of June 30, 2009.
 He is survived by his wife, Nora, and four children, Paquitin, Chiqui, Muñeca and Santiago.
 The governor of Puerto Rico, Luis Fortuño, declared three days of national mourning.
 On July 2, a wake was held in the "Salon de Actos" of El Convento Dominicos in Old San Juan which was assisted by the governor and his wife, local celebrities, and Cordero's family and close friends.
 Cordero remains were later transferred to the Santa Maria Magdalena de Pazzis Cemetery also in Old San Juan where he was buried.